 An Interview with Ed Jones.

-In this interview for Korea Photo Review, Hon Hoang interviewed Ed Jones, AFP’s Chief Photographer for North and South Korea.
+In this interview for Asia Photo Review, Hon Hoang interviewed Ed Jones, AFP’s Chief Photographer for North and South Korea.
 Thank you to Ed Jones for the permission and use of his photographs.

 Participants wait to take part in a mass parade marking the end of the 7th Workers Party Congress in Kim Il-Sung square in Pyongyang on May 10, 2016. / ED JONES/AFP/Getty Images